 The treatment of ingrown toenails involves the removal of the edge of the nail and reducing the added pressure on the soft tissues.
 Following with a dressing, the edge of the nail is padded for care at home.
 We provide all clients with advice as to how to avoid the same experience occurring but major ingrown nails may require surgical procedures to remove the poorly shaped edge of nail.
 With minimal down time after surgery and local anaesthetic you can be on your feet again in no time.

 Nail Surgery The surgery for an ingrown toe nail starts with a sterile procedure that is carried out under local anaesthetic.
 The recurrent and severe ingrown toenails that need surgery are those that have not reacted to the initial treatments.
 The treatment starts with a local anaesthetic on either side of the toe to numb it and the ingrown portion of nail is loosened and remove.
 Using either chemical or radiosurgery probes to cauterise the nail bed the whole procedure can take up to an hour.
 Once the procedure is complete we dress your toe accordingly and you can go home, we recommend 2-3 days off work.
 We then keep in touch for your dressing appointments until fully healed, expected around 3-4 weeks.
-The final result of the surgery is that the nail is slightly narrower than normal but pain free and hard to notice from your untreated nails.
+The end result of the surgery is that the nail is simply slightly narrower than before, just the involuted, painful edges are removed, giving an excellent cosmetic result.

-Foot Pain If you are experiencing pain in your foot it can be from a number of reasons including neuroma, tendonitis, osteoarthritis, bursitis, plantar fasciitis, seasmoiditits and stress fractures.
-After ann examination of the foot and a full history of each individual problem we are able to offer guidance and treatment solutions.
-Wearing comfortable footwear and following the PRICE principle of protection, rest, ice, compression and elevation, we may be able to settle down the minor problems with minimal intervention.
+Foot Pain If you are experiencing pain in your foot it can be from a number of reasons including neuroma, tendonitis, osteoarthritis, bursitis, plantar fasciitis, sesamoiditis and stress fractures.
+After an examination of the foot and a full history of each individual problem we are able to offer a comprehensive diagnosis and treatment solutions.
 Some foot pain can be the result of underlying structural problems, in which case we can offer a biomechanical assessment, please see our Biomechanics and 3D scanning page.

 A bunion refers to the wide range of conditions effecting the big toe and is most commonly used to describe a deformity and bending of the bigger toe towards the little ones.
 The bunion itself is formed from an underlying instability issue in the foot itself, encourage by poor footwear and wear and tear.
-With no actual way to reverse a bunion being formed, there needs to be surgical intervention.
-The procedures can come with a number of problems but our chiropodists can advise on the right footwear, padding and treatment for the complications before a surgical referral is needed.
+The only way to correct a bony deformity is by surgical intervention, but much can be done to delay its progress and to reduce pain and swelling.
+Strapping and padding techniques reduce pain and swelling around the joint, bursae ( fluid filled sac around the joint) can be drained, orthoses and footwear advice can improve biomechanical function, reduce pain and slow the progress of the bunion.

 Athlete's Foot If you have red, itchy and peeling skin on your feet and under your toes it is commonly caused by fungal skin infections.
 Due to modern day life and being highly active with shoes and socks, we are providing the warm, damp environment where fungi love to grow.
 The mild infections can be treated within a short period using an antifungal cream like Lamisil, the proven fast acting cream.
 If your symptoms are recurring, severe and have not responded in a few days then further intervention may be needed.
 Common mistakes for athlete's foot are eczema, psoriasis and bacterial infections which all need their own treatment regime.

 The wart is typically seen as a cauliflower looking hard lump, appearing under calluses where they can be easily misdiagnosed as corns.
-Verrucae's are not harmful as they do not invade the body.
-They can spread and become very painful over time but there are many treatment options available with a solution for everyone not being the same.
-Home treatments are the best for small, pain free verrucae and younger children.
-If not carried out properly the effect of the treatment can just simply be a placebo and not actually remove the wart itself.
+Verrucae's are not considered medically harmful as they do not invade the body, but can grow, spread and become painful.
+There are many treatment options available, always a clue that a 'one size fits all' approach is not appropriate.

-Kennington Chiropody Surgery offer a range of treatments including cryotherapy which creates a localised cold burn to encourage an immune response.
-Faulkner's needling needling is carried out under local anaesthetic and is suitable for the more stubborn verrucae, and multiple lesions.
-Using radio surgical excisions under local anaesthetic, we are able to remove deeper lesions, particularly those causing pain on weight bearing areas.
+We offer a range of treatments; cryotherapy creates a localised cold burn to encourage an immune response from your body, similarly, Falkner's Needling prompts a more advanced response, carried out under local anaesthetic it is suitable for the more stubborn verrucae, and multiple lesions.
+Using radiosurgical excisions under local anaesthetic, we are able to remove deeper lesions, particularly those causing pain on weight bearing areas.
 Simply make a general appointment with your podiatrists and take the opportunity to make the right choice of treatment for your verrucae.